 creative curation assignment

-Assignment Description
+fromAssignment Description

 Want to read the assignment sheet as a Google Doc?
 You can access it here.

-This is a research assignment with a twist.
-Your goal is to select, present, curate, interpret, and analyze one object or event, one “sensational” thing, from the Victorian era—that is, something that caused a “sensation” among the Victorian reading and viewing public, whether that “sensation” is associated with nervous stimuli, heightened feeling, community experience, or media representation.
+This is a research assignment with a twist!
+Your goal is to select, curate, interpret, analyze, and present one “sensational” object or cultural artifact from Victorian Britain (or a territory Britain claimed within its “Empire”).
+Identify something that caused a sensation in its time, whether that sensation is associated with nervous stimuli, heightened feeling, community experience, or media representation.
+This assignment is purposefully flexible in its guidelines; this gives you the freedom to experiment with both subject-matter and form.
+Part of your job is to think about the possibilities for curation within the guidelines below.

 Some Guidelines